junxit/us-congress-bills-111/metadata.md

 - 2010-12-15 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H8418-8448)
 - 2010-12-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H8418-8448)
 - 2010-12-16 — Received in the Senate, read twice.
+- 2010-12-22 — Amendment SA 4924 proposed by Senator Brown OH. (consideration: CR S11011) In the nature of a substitute.
+- 2010-12-22 — Amendment agreed to in Senate by Unanimous Consent.
+- 2010-12-22 — Cleared for White House.
+- 2010-12-22 — Measure laid before Senate by unanimous consent. (consideration: CR S11011)
+- 2010-12-22 — Message on Senate action sent to the House.
+- 2010-12-22 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-12-22 — Mr. McDermott asked unanimous consent that the House agree to the Senate amendment. (consideration: CR H8982-8983)
+- 2010-12-22 — On motion that the House agree to the Senate amendment Agreed to without objection. (text as House agreed to Senate amendment: CR H8982-8983)
+- 2010-12-22 — Passed Senate with an amendment by Unanimous Consent.
+- 2010-12-22 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2010-12-22 — Resolving differences -- House actions: On motion that the House agree to the Senate amendment Agreed to without objection.(text as House agreed to Senate amendment: CR H8982-8983)
+- 2010-12-22 — Senate amendment agreed to: Amendment agreed to in Senate by Unanimous Consent.
+- 2010-12-22 — Senate amendment proposed (on the floor): Amendment SA 4924 proposed by Senator Brown OH.(consideration: CR S11011)
+- 2010-12-22 — Senate amendment submitted